DoganM95/CN3302-ETA3000-2S-Charger-Balancer/README.md

 - The charging part makes sure to load the battery pack to 8.4v
 - The balancing part makes sure to keep both batteries at the same voltage always, by charging the lower one using the higher one (active balancing)

 Having these combined will in theory give the perfect 2S bms, so that batteries won't die, charge fast and don't waste energy.

+Any buyable bms i have tested so far fails to keep both batteries at the same voltage, so that one is e.g. 4.6v and the other 3.8v, resulting in 8.4v total but leading to damage/death of the overcharged cell, hence this proect to solve the issue and have a reliable, hackable solution.

 Highly experimental and untested.
 Releases starting with v1 or higher can be used and are tested.